djcard/cfScribe/cfScribe/readme.md

+#CFScribe

+Please visit the full documents at [https://cfscribe.ortusbooks.com/](https://cfscribe.ortusbooks.com/)

 ### ChangeLog

+0.0.7 - updated to use ErrorFilter 0.0.9, added argumentCollection to log, logMessage, fatal, error, warn, info and debug calls.
+Also included the "argument:name" ruleDefinition parser.

 0.0.6 - Fixed bug in scribeConsole which automatically filtered out blank lines whether that setting was true or false.
         Removed unnecessary settings from moduleConfig